DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 Sound of metallic clank could be heard.
 With the sound of bells ringing, the fragments of chains fell down.
 Dazzling <span title="I guess it means the line left by swing?">line</span> severed chains that bound girl.
-Winged girl were falling down.
+Winged girl was falling down.

 "..."